 You should schedule a visit with your doctor to discuss your fertility if you:

 There are a number of factors that affect infertility.
 In women, increased age,

 pelvic inflammatory disease,

-polycystic ovarian syndrome (PCOS), premature ovarian failure (POF), luteal phase defect (LPD), smoking, alcohol use, extreme underweight or overweight, strenuous exercise, eating disorders, and sexually transmitted diseases (STDs) are examples of factors that can affect fertility.
+(PCOS), premature ovarian failure (POF), luteal phase defect (LPD), smoking, alcohol use, extreme underweight or overweight, strenuous exercise, eating disorders, and sexually transmitted diseases (STDs) are examples of factors that can affect fertility.
 In men, increased age, alcohol, drugs, STDs, diabetes,

 prostate surgery, and testicle injuries or problems are factors that can lead to infertility.